 In addition to the top-notch lounges above, the Amex Global Lounge Collection will get you into a handful of other smaller lounge networks.

-Plaza Premium Lounges are some of the best that you'll find in Europe and Asia – and a first-ever U.S. location at Dallas-Fort Worth.
+Plaza Premium Lounges are some of the best that you'll find in Europe and Asia – and two U.S. locations and counting at Dallas-Fort Worth (DFW) and Orlando (MCO).
 They even have an incredible Plaza Premium First Lounge at Hong Kong (HKG), a step above even the normal Plaza Premium lounges with made-to-order food which requires a small surcharge to get in.

 Finally, you can also get into Airspace Lounges – actually, make that Airspace Lounge, as there's only one.
-The sole remaining Airspace Lounge is at San Diego (SAN).
+The sole remaining Airspace Lounge is in San Diego (SAN).
 While simple, it's quite nice.

 Full Benefits of the Platinum Card® from American Express

-- Welcome offer of 75,000 Membership Rewards points after spending $5,000 in the first six months (but check to see if you can get 125,000 points via the CardMatch tool!)
+- Welcome offer bonus: bonus_miles_full But check to see if you can get 150,000 points via the CardMatch tool!

 - Up to a $100 credit for Global Entry/TSA PreCheck